-- Fraternities and sororities not holding membership in or affiliated with one of these organizations may be considered at the discretion of the director of the Office of Campus Life
+- Fraternities and sororities not holding membership in or affiliated with one of these organizations may be considered at the discretion of the Office of Campus Life

-- Quinnipiac University does not recognize citywide or metropolitan chapters without written exception from the Office of Campus Life
+- Quinnipiac University may recognize citywide or metropolitan chapters by written permission from the Office of Campus Life

 If all aforementioned qualifications are met, students or organizations should contact the Office of Fraternity & Sorority Life to discuss the process and state of the community, and provide, in full, all information requested below to firstname.lastname@example.org for review.